WHAT ELSE ARE WE DOING TO PROTECT YOU?

 - CARES Act Relief and Mortgage Options

-First, your lender or loan servicer may not foreclose on you for 60 days after March 18, 2020*.
+Your lender or loan servicer may not foreclose upon or evict you for 60 days after March 18, 2020*.
 Specifically, the CARES Act prohibits lenders and servicers from beginning a judicial or non-judicial foreclosure against you, or from finalizing a

-foreclosure judgment or sale, during this period of time. *Update: the foreclosure moratorium has been extended through August 31, 2020.
+foreclosure judgment or sale, during this period of time. *Update: the foreclosure moratorium has been extended and will now expire December 31, 2020.

-Second, if you experience financial hardship due to the coronavirus pandemic, you have a right to request a forbearance for up to 180 days.
+If you are experiencing financial hardship due to the coronavirus pandemic, you have a right to request a forbearance for up to 180 days.
 You also have the right to request one extension for another up to 180 days.
 You must contact your loan

 servicer, First Merchants, to request this forbearance.
 There will be no additional fees, penalties or additional interest (beyond scheduled amounts) added to your account.
+At the end of the forbearance, you can either pay the deferred payments in a lump sum, or set up a repayment plan.
 You do not need to submit additional documentation to qualify other

 than your claim to have a pandemic-related financial hardship.
 Complete this online form to request assistance now.

-If your mortgage is backed by Fannie Mae or Freddie Mac:
+If your mortgage is held by Fannie Mae or Freddie Mac:

-In addition to the foreclosure moratorium and forbearance, if you are granted forbearance to delay making your monthly payments during this temporary period:
+In addition to the foreclosure and eviction moratorium (extended through December 31, 2020) and forbearance, if you are granted forbearance to delay making your monthly payments during this temporary period:

 - You won’t